LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/it-is-a-very-human-feeling.md

 but an insane folk

-could say it's the rainbow,
+could say it is the rainbow,

-cuz when you squeeze it
+because when you squeeze it

 it becomes white.